cornerstonejs/dicomParser/README.md

 Key Features
 ------------

-* Parses DICOM Part 10 byte arrays in both implicit little endian and explicit little endian transfer syntaxes
+* Parses DICOM Part 10 byte arrays in all encodings
+  * Explicit and implicit
+  * Little endian and big endian
 * Supports all VR's including sequences
 * Supports elements with undefined length
 * Supports sequence items with undefined length